ptrose78/YouthSportsApp/README.md

-# Youth Sports App
+# Hoopz Tracker

 ## Overview

-The Youth Sports App is a web-based platform designed to streamline communication and team management for youth sports teams.
+The Hoopz Tracker App is a web-based platform designed to streamline communication and team management for youth sports teams.
 It allows coaches, team managers, and players to interact efficiently through features such as email communication, subscription-based access, and game/event organization.

 ## Features